EmiGarciaFuenzalidaJ/ProjectUnity3/README.md

 # ProjectUnity2
-Third prototype from unity junior progrmmer, its a little jumping game
+Second prototype from unity junior progrmmer, its a little jumping game